-After Syria Gas Attack, World Awaits What Kind of Leader Trump Will Be
+After Syria Gas Attack, World Waits To See What Kind of Leader Trump Will Be

 Remember, the Obama administration coordinated with Iran, and there were and remain questions about Iranian influence in Iraq.

-But the question is — what does Trump do now that he's president?
+But the question is — what does Trump do now that he is president?

 Republican Sen. John McCain was highly critical of the way Trump has handled this.

-"Bashar al-Assad and his friends the Russians take note of what Americans say," Republican Sen. John McCain of Arizona told CNN Tuesday.
+"Bashar al-Assad and his friends the Russians take note of what Americans say," McCain told CNN Tuesday.
 "I'm sure they are encouraged to know the United States is withdrawing and seeking a new arrangement with the Russians."

-McCain criticized Obama's response, too, and says this is a "disgraceful chapter in American history."
+He criticized Obama's response, too, and says this is a "disgraceful chapter in American history."

 McCain, though, is an interventionist.
-In addition to calling for arming Syrian rebels and calling for Assad's ouster, he also wants to see Russia "pay a price."
+In addition to calling for arming Syrian rebels and for Assad's ouster, he also wants to see Russia "pay a price."
 What would that mean, and would the American people really be on board with that?

-Obama's calculation was that after the Iraq war, without true multilateralism and without help from major world powers, nation-building and unilateral intervention in the Middle East was not in the U.S.'s best interest.
+Obama's calculation was that after the Iraq War, without true multilateralism and without help from major world powers, nation-building and unilateral intervention in the Middle East was not in the U.S.'s best interest.

 Trump wants to fight ISIS and has called for working with Russia and Syria to do that.

 But the strategy — if there is one — is less than clear.
-The White House says, per NPR's Tamara Keith, that Trump will be meeting with his national security team, and that the administration is not yet ready to talk about next steps, though it is promising to get there soon.
+The White House says, per NPR's Keith, that Trump will be meeting with his national security team and that the administration is not yet ready to talk about next steps, though it is promising to get there soon.

 As NPR's Tom Bowman noted in NPR's new podcast Up First from Morning Edition, Trump could take out Syrian aircraft on his own, but it's unlikely he will.
-The focus, instead is on ISIS and to try to work a political settlement on Syria if the opportunity presents itself.
+The focus, instead, is on ISIS and to try to work a political settlement on Syria if the opportunity presents itself.

 Tone and rhetoric aside, that actually sounds remarkably similar to what Obama was doing.